-Where High-season and Low-season demand is calculated under the time of day definitions outlined in section 1.6.1.
+High-season and Low-season demand are calculated using the time of day definitions outlined in section 6.1.
 Demand charges apply to Peak periods only.

 Residential Transitional Demand Tariff - N73

 The Residential Transitional Demand tariff consists of the following pricing components: